romlotch/25_09_water_resilience_ews/README.md

 - <var>_cp_masked_var_neg.zarr

 **Important**: these outputs contain the raw variable time series only (trimmed to ≤ breakpoint time).
 You must rerun EWS on them.
-Repeat steps 1-3 for both the positives and negatives:
+Repeat steps 1-3 for both the positives and negatives.
+Use the CLIs detailed in the scripts to overwrite default file paths:

 #### Positives: